Watch: Meet daredevil who defied gravity, walked on 700ft-high rope between Dubai skyscrapers

-Slackline athlete performed several tricks during the stunt and even lay flat on the line on first day of the 1 Billion Followers Summit
+Slackline athlete performed several tricks during the stunt and even lay flat on the line between the iconic Jumeirah Emirates Towers

 Slackliner Jaan Roose, who walked and even hung upside down along a 100-metre line at a height of over 700 feet between the iconic Jumeirah Emirates Towers, was anxious before his stunt.